The Evolution of Enterprise Sales: Why Traditional Recruitment Methods Are Failing Tech Companies

 Eventually, a new sales team with different skill sets will be brought in.
 Once the problems are resolved with new skills, winning will resume.

-So, don’t ignore contextual fit.
-You can expand much quicker if you can identify talent with similar contextual experiences, as they’re more likely to make impactful and immediate contributions.
+You can expand faster if you identify talent with similar contextual experience, as they are more likely to contribute quickly.

 Reason # 4: Prioritizing Speed Over Precision